ylldibrani/daily-devops/azure/2. Deploy Grafana on AKS/README.md

-# Deploy Grafana on AKS
+# Azure Monitor on Grafana

 Connect to any azure resource and display on graph